I compiled this care guide to help out beginners who are considering keeping these awesome fish.

 Tiger Barb Breeding

-Though I have never actually tried to breed Tiger Barbs, there are numerous videos on-line that will help guide you.
+Though I have never actually tried to breed this fish, there are numerous videos online that will help guide you.

 Below is a helpful video from MA Fish Guy on how to breed Tiger Barbs.